-36-467, Fall 2018
+36-467/667, Fall 2020

-Due at 6 pm on Tuesday, 20 November 2018
+Due at 6 pm on Thursday, 12 November 2020

 The cellular slime mold Dictyostelium discoideum is, during most of its life-cycle, a single-celled amoeba, moving through the soil eating plant matter.
 When food grows scarce, however, these cells organize themselves into a multi-cellular body, with differentiated parts, which then crawls to the nearest available height and releases spores.
 When the spores land, they turn into new independent cells, beginning the cycle over again.
-Dictyostelium is thus somewhere between a single-celled amoeba and a multi-cellular animal1.
+D. discoideum is thus somewhere between a single-celled amoeba and a multi-cellular animal1.

-The data file dicty-seq-1.dat contains the genome for one chromosome of the cellular slime mold Dictyostelium discoideum (Eichinger et al., 2005).
+The data file dicty-seq-1.dat, derived from Eichinger et al. (2005), contains the genome for one chromosome of D. discoideum.
 This is a sequence of discrete values X(t), where each X(t) is either A, C, G or T, representing the four bases out of which DNA is assembled, or the wildcard symbol N, indicating variation in the DNA at that position.